coconutswallow/Guides/_resources/discord-login.md

 - Allows saving and loading of DM Tool sessions without needing to create a new user ID, login, etc.
 - Allows loading of the display name in the session logs

-From a technical standpoint, this implementation was chosen because 1) it allowed the developer to use Supabase' built-in Discord OAuth connector - which is safer than coding from scratch and 2) to accomodate the serverless architecture which means we can't run code in a back-end server (because it doesn't exist)
+From a technical standpoint, this implementation was chosen because 1) it allowed the developer to use Supabase' built-in Discord OAuth connector - which is safer than coding from scratch and 2) to accomodate the serverless architecture which means we can't run code in a back-end server (because it the server doesn't exist)

 ## What if I am still uncomfortable with the login?